Industry 4.0

 Find more information Pfeil nach rechts

-What this means for the production of the future is that, with this framework, the potential that AI holds for Industrie 4.0 can be better utilized — through simplified, technology-neutral data access, support for AI development, flexible and automated AI integration and updates — thereby increasing the efficiency of AI operation.
+For the production of the future, this means that the potential of AI in industry and Production 4.0 can be better exploited with this framework.
+Simplified and technology-neutral data access, support for AI development, and flexible and automated AI integration and updates increase the efficiency of AI operations.

 This project is funded by the Bavarian Ministry of Economic Affairs, Regional Development and Energy as part of the project "REMORA - Multi-Stage Automated Continuous Delivery for AI-based Software & Services Development in Industry 4.0" and supported by Bayern Innovativ - Bayerische Gesellschaft für Innovation und Wissenstransfer mbH.